 With WordPress plugins, you can easily use WordPress to power any kind of website.
 WordPress has become one of the best web publishing platforms out there.

-Since its creation some years ago, WordPress has witnessed massive developments and no wonder the blogging platform has become one of the most downloaded blogging softwares online.
+Since its creation some years ago, WordPress has witnessed massive developments, and no wonder the blogging platform has become one of the most downloaded blogging software online.

 Many of these plugins can help turn what is a fairly normal blogging platform into powerful website websites.

 No wonder more people are using WordPress – there’s a plugin that will allow you to do almost anything.
 Due to the number of plugins available, there are many that have the same functions.